< return to ' CURRENT INSTALLATIONS' <

 17-6-08

 The blinds are ready for their suspension system.
-Steel-tubes will be inserted top and bottom, glued and reinforced with ali-strapping; cable will be threaded through drillings in the tubes and secured with ferrules.
-These components are being made in the yard.
-Here Angela is preparing cable.
+Steel-tubes will be inserted top and bottom and glued to the blind and the join reinforced with rivited-on ali-strapping.
+Then, at the four corners, strapping and tubes will be drilled and steel cable threaded through and secured with ferrules.
+The components are being made in the yard - here Angela is preparing cable.

 17-6-08